relindus/Final-Assignment-Digital-Technologies/README.md

-# Final Assignment Digital Tehcnologies
+# Final Assignment Digital Technologies
-Final hand in for Digital Tehcnologies in the Humanitites class
+Final hand in for Digital Technologies in the Humanitites class